-The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to Section 93 paragraph 2 sentence 3 of the German Stock Corporation Act (AktG) in conjunction with Section 23 paragraph 1 sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
+The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to section 93 (2) sentence 3 of the German Stock Corporation Act (AktG) in conjunction with section 23 (1) sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
 In the company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
 Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board therefore did not appear appropriate.
-Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries has been rather uncommon to date.
-There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates that also have international experience.
+Furthermore, a deductible for intentional infringement of obligations does not come into guestion and a deductible in cases of negligence in other countries has been rather uncommon to date.
+There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates who also have international experience.